 Many people have asked, “Well, how sure are you that she will go through with this?”
 I’ve shared, “We are as sure as we can be that this will go through.
 But once she holds that baby, all bets are off.”
 We know the reality of what she is giving and the monumental decision that will affect her and her baby for an eternity.
 I don’t know that I could make that decision lightly.
 There is a plan in place, but nothing in this world can force a woman to place her baby into someone else’s arms for the rest of her life.
 We value that agency tremendously, and we would never do anything that would be coercive or would remove her agency from her.

 There is also the financial component.
-I hate to bring this part up, but adoption is expensive.
+I hate to bring this part up, because there are so many emotions about financing adoption.
+But adoption is expensive.
+Legal fees, travel expenses, and agency fees (to provide counseling and support for the expectant mom) can end up costing a lot.
 And we have put everything we have and even had help from generous friends and family to make this work.
 And if this falls through, we not only lose our hoped for and planned for baby, but we lose a great deal of money.
 Thankfully, much of that will be recuperated in the Adoption Tax Credit, but there is a good chunk of it we will never see again.
+Please don’t think I am insensitive for mentioning finances.
+This is a small part of why adoption is hard, but it is a reality.

-We have invested time and energy into creating a baby room and on getting things stocked and ready.
-We have been excited and have worked hard to plan for our lives to change.
 We have prayed for this baby, loved this baby, waited and planned for this baby.
 We have spent four months hoping and planning.
-If she changes her mind, we will be as devastated as if I miscarried again.
+If she chooses not to place with us, we will be as devastated as if I miscarried again.
 We are facing either the greatest joy or the greatest heartbreak of our lives to this point.

 On Friday, October 26th, she will be 38 weeks, and I am planning to go to Chicago to be on baby watch.
 It has been our plan for some time, and our birth mom has been on board with this, that I will drive up on Friday and be on baby watch, and Dennis will join us either the night before an induction, or when she goes into labor.
 That way he gets a few more days of work in before being on unpaid paternity leave for a couple of weeks, but I can still be there when she goes into labor.
 She has said a number of times that she wants me with her in the delivery room, and nothing would make me happier.